 For more details, see information referring to Working with Payments Processing Suppliers, below.

 Retail & MO/TO

 Payment terminals are generally rented or purchased from an approved supplier, and will usually be requested by the Coordinator.
 In certain circumstances, a merchant may purchase equipment from another supplier when specific terminals are required.
-See information referring to Credit Card Terminal Pricing for current costs below.
+See Credit Card Terminal Pricing for current costs.

 P2PE Terminal Requirement for Retail & MO/TO Merchants